a-sriel/project-1/devlog.md

 In the past session, I implemented a lot of logic for the driver program.
 For this session, however, I really need to ensure that the driver is properly sending information over to the logger and encryption programs.
 I might add some bare bones code to the encryption program to track whether it’s sending data to the logger.

 I changed all of the cin >> to getlines, to be entirely consistent.
 I still need to implement error handling for every case, but I want to ensure that the program works with correct input before I worry about anything else.
 I realized that, although the menu is working, the program exits after a single "encrypt" command... this is likely because I implemented nothing in my encryption.cpp file, so nothing is written to the pipe, causing the program to exit.
 Although driver.cpp and logger.cpp are not totally complete, I am going to start adding some functionality to encryption.cpp to see if I can get the communication working.

+2025-10-24 17:23

+I have implemented a stub for the encryption program.
+I implemented a basic menu and the whitespace parser logic.
+I still have to pass the passkey/arguments through cout and also implement the actual encryption logic for the argument.